mtollefsen/mtollefsen.github.io/_posts/2022-03-01-liquipedia-api-web-scrape.md

   At the time of writing this (March 1, 2022) of the 373 players it searched for, the code successfully found the pages and scraped the information of 364 players, a ~98% success rate.

-  Below is an flow chart that shows the code's logic:
+  Below is a flow chart that shows the code's logic:

 ![Liquipedia API Requests Flow Chart](/assets/images/Liquipedia API Requests Flow Chart.png)
-Note: Per [Liquipedia's API Terms of Use](https://liquipedia.net/api-terms-of-use) all requests are spaced out by 30 seconds, which is reflected in the flow chart.{: style="text-align: center; font-size:0.8em;"}
+Note: Per Liquipedia's API Terms of Use all requests are spaced out by 30 seconds, which is reflected in the flow chart.{: style="text-align: center; font-size:0.8em;"}

-Source & Copyright: Liquipedia content is licensed under CC-BY-SA 3.0, which requires that you attribute Liquipedia as the source of your data.
+**Copyright:** Liquipedia content is licensed under CC-BY-SA 3.0, which requires that you attribute Liquipedia as the source of your data.
 See [Liquipedia:Copyrights](https://liquipedia.net/commons/Liquipedia:Copyrights){:target="_blank" rel="noopener"} for more information.
 {: .notice--info}